 What game can I expect to see?

-The full range of plains game from Zebra, Kudu, Impala, Red Hartebeest, Blue Wildebeest, Eland etc. can be seen through to smaller game such as red duiker, klipspringer and various small mammals.
+The full range of plains game such as Giraffe, Zebra, Kudu, Impala, Red Hartebeest, Blue Wildebeest and Eland can be seen, through to smaller game such as red duiker, klipspringer and various small mammals.
 Various predators and scavengers such as Leopard, jackal and aardwolf are also present.
 Ultimately the reserve will have all the big five game except lion.

 What will happen to excess game?